 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care the Greater Kansas City Coalition to End The Strategic Plan supports the overall goals of the Continuum of Care Homelessness (GKCCEH) plan of the CoC.
+Continuum of Care the Greater Kansas City Coalition to End The Strategic Plan supports the overall goals of the Ľ Homelessness (GKCCEH) plan of the CoC.